jbcart/DataJamboree2024/README.md

 end
 ```

-After we scrape the birth months from the individual wikipedia pages, we create a column from the sport type, filter out the athlete's for whom we could not load their wiki page and save the data frame.
+After we scrape the birth months from the individual wikipedia pages, we create a column for the sport type, filter out the athletes for whom we could not load their wiki page and save the data frame.
 ```julia
 get_athlete_birth_month!(df)